 Vinyl flooring has also come a long way since the days of ‘lino’, with durable, long-lasting products that can offer a myriad of colours and patterns, either emulating wood or tile, providing an on-trend concrete look – or, a pop of colour in a contemporary space.
 Vinyl offers all the style and practicality benefits of LVT with added ease of installation and is budget-friendly.

 Of course, with any flooring selection, installing a good matting area at the entrance of any retail space will minimise moisture and dirt being trodden in and extend the life of any flooring.
+It’s also worth consulting a specialist as a small investment into damp proofing can extend a floor life by year dwarfing repair and replacement costs added 1st Call Heritage, a damp proofing specialist in Portsmouth.
 This, combined with regular sweeping and damp mopping, should keep either laminate, LVT or vinyl flooring in tip top condition for years to come.

 While LVT is probably the best option for most commercial spaces, laminate is still a viable choice.
 Always opt for the best quality that the budget can facilitate and ensure the product is installed and cared for in accordance with manufacturer guidance.